pranjalv123/ASTRID-1/README.md

 # Installation (binary)

-Download and unzip the appropriate binary file for your operating system.
+Download the appropriate binary file for your operating system.

 # Getting PhyD*